IABTechLab/uid2-operator/scripts/gcp-oidc/README.md

 When our workload(UID2 Operator)'s docker container starts up, it will fetch GCP OIDC token from shared mount volume and

 put the token inside Attestation Document.
-It then sends the Attestation Document plus the UID2 `api_token` to UID2 Core as Attestation Request.
+It then sends the Attestation Document plus the UID2 Operator Key to UID2 Core as Attestation Request.

 Once the attestation is successful, UID2 Core will provide seed information such as Salts,